Visualising the life and work of CMU School of Design alumni, Stephen Lim.

 Designing the Visual System

-When considering the visual vocabulary of my print and digital systems, I created mood boards, color palettes and type specifications that felt reminiscent of the personality and work of Stephen and Stefan.
-Such methods of visual brainstorming allowed me to better understand the aesthetic and thematic similarities between the two designers body of work, and consider what kind of visual treatment could best encapsulate their essence.
+When considering the visual vocabulary of my print and digital systems, I created mood boards, color palettes and type specifications that felt reminiscent of the bright and ecclectic personalities and body of work of Stephen and Stefan.
+Such methods of visual brainstorming allowed me to better understand the aesthetic and thematic similarities between the two designers work, and consider what kind of visual treatment could best capture their essence.

 After establishing my visual voice and collecting the necessary content for my print and digital piece, I moved onto thumbnailing to determine which compositions and visual style I resonated with the most.

-For my mid-fi and high-fi print and digital prototypes, I wanted to create compositions that were flexible and dynamic through hand drawn elements, bright colors and shifting grid systems, since Stephen’s work is very playful and whimsical.
+For my mid-fi and high-fi print and digital prototypes, I wanted to create compositions that felt flexible and dynamic through hand drawn elements, vibrant colors and shifting grid systems, since Stephen’s work is very playful and whimsical.

 My biggest challenge throughout the prototyping stage was determining how to keep the information across the two platforms consistent, but allow the affordances of the mediums to determine how the content might be presented differently.